langmi/spring-batch-tutorials/README.md

 # Spring Batch Tutorials

-Collection of Spring Batch Tutorials.

-## Why ?

-To further simplify it, all work is under Apache 2.0 license, fork it, use it, bend it and if you find a bug or improvement, do not hesitate to push a patch.
+Spring Batch tutorials, covering all the aspects and methods of this wonderful Java framework.

-## What ?
+## Introduction

-To be documented.
+Hello and welcome to [my][homepage] Spring Batch tutorials, which are intended for new and advanced users alike.

-## General Informations
+## Some General Informations

 All Spring Batch Tutorials: